Overview

-The Gainesville & Alachua County Transportation Planning Organization (TPO) is the independent regional transportation planning agency responsible for overseeing and supporting multimodal transportation, bicycle and pedestrian, and safety planning efforts in coordination with city, county, and state organizations.
+The Gainesville & Alachua County Transportation Planning Organization (TPO), serving in its role as the MPO, is the local transportation planning agency responsible for overseeing and supporting multimodal transportation and safety planning efforts for the Alachua County Transportation Management Area (TMA).

 Service Area

-We serve Alachua County, its cities and towns including Gainesville, Alachua, High Springs, Newberry, Hawthorne, Archer, Waldo, Micanopy and La Crosse.
-This area encompasses 960 square miles and has a population of approximately 263,500.
+The TPO serves Alachua County, the Cities of Gainesville, Alachua, High Springs, Newberry, Hawthorne, Archer, and Waldo, and the Towns of Micanopy and La Crosse.
+This area encompasses 960 square miles and has a population of over 290,000.

 Service Area Map